chef/automate/components/automate-chef-io/content/docs/datafeed.md

 +++

 The Data Feed service sends node data to a 3rd party service.
-This can be useful when updating Configuration Management Databases, external Security Dashboards and IT service management platforms.
+This can be useful when updating configuration management databases, external security dashboards and IT service management platforms.
 The following types of information are sent:

 - Ohai data gathered from each managed node - This data includes hardware, operating system, and installed program information.
 Some variation depends on the managed operating system
 - Configuration information about each managed node - This information includes Chef Client Run status, Runlists, Cookbooks, and Recipes being ran against each node
 - Compliance information about each node that shows the compliance state - This information includes passed and failed controls for each profile executed against that node

-A Data Feed is not a data tap.
 A Data Feed operates by doing the following:

 - Every 4 hours, the data-feed-service will aggregate the client runs and compliance reports from the previous 4 hours and send this information to the registered destinations.
 This time interval is 4 hours by default, but is configurable